 Droopy upper eyelids make people look tired, prematurely older and often decrease the light entry into the eyes, narrowing the peripheral visual field, which affects vision.
 Living with drooping eyelids is not easy.
 It is common for patients to compensate by raising the eyebrows just to see more, resulting in excessive forehead creases and eyes that are prematurely tired.
-Dr Ansari performs bladeless eyelid surgery that brings both cosmetic and functional benefits to the patient.
+As a Cosmetic Surgeon, Dr Ansari performs bladeless eyelid surgery that brings both cosmetic and possible functional benefits to the patient.

-Unlike more expensive traditional blepharoplasty which can leave you with an undesired scar and longer recovery time, bladeless upper eyelid surgery is more superior at defying gravity and correcting drooping eyelids.
-This advanced technique is a safer, more affordable procedure that offers patients minimal scarring and faster recovery time.
+Unlike more expensive traditional blepharoplasty which can leave you with an undesired scar and longer recovery time, bladeless upper eyelid surgery is superior at defying gravity and correcting drooping eyelids.
+This advanced technique is a safer, more affordable procedure that offers patients less scarring and faster recovery time.

 Both our male and female patients from naturally-convincing results that improve self-esteem, confidence and motivation.
 For those seeking to look their very best, preserve their appearance and minimise the effects of drooping upper eyelids, bladeless eyelid surgery is incredibly effective, permanent and affordable.